-- 1. Arrangements in workplaces shall include a classification of workplaces into different areas, where appropriate, on the basis of an assessment of the expected annual doses and the probability and magnitude of potential exposures. - 2.
+- 1. Workplaces shall be classified into different areas, where appropriate, on the basis of an assessment of the expected annual doses and the probability and magnitude of potential exposures. - 2.
 A distinction shall be made between controlled areas and supervised areas.
 The competent authorities shall establish guidance on the classification of controlled and supervised areas with regard to particular circumstances. - 3.
 The undertaking shall keep under review the working conditions in controlled and supervised areas.